 Step 3: Incubation

 Wait 10 minutes.
-This is where most techs fail.
+This is where most techs underperform.
 They start pulling too early.
 Let the chemistry do the work.

 Step 4: The “Banana Peel”